New wiki proposes elements of “responsible” journalism

 More on this project below, but first, some background.

-On December 22, 2009, in Grant v.
+The Grant case On December 22, 2009, in Grant v.
 Torstar, the Supreme Court of Canada issued its second pivotal ruling on libel law in as many years.
 The first, WIC Radio v.
 Simpson, had rewritten the rules for defending statements of opinion as “fair comment“; now the top court took aim at assertions of fact.

 Peter Grant was an influential Ontario businessman whose cottaging neighbours worried that his 2001 plans to expand a private golf course onto Crown land could affect their lake and foul its waters.
 Some believed Grant’s influence with then-premier Mike Harris made its approval, in one neighbour’s words, “a done deal.”